ddieruf/dotnet-pipelines/README.md

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/ddieruf/dotnet-pipelines/tags).
+For the versions available, see the [branches on this repository](https://github.com/ddieruf/dotnet-pipelines/branches).

 ## Authors